Fusion Power: From Toroidal Pinch to Tokamak

 Toroidal Pinch

-In 1946, Peter Thonemann conducted research on confining plasma in a torus using the pinch effect at the Clarendon Laboratory of Oxford University.
+In 1946, Peter Thonemann conducted research at Oxford University’s Clarendon Laboratory on confining plasma within a torus using the pinch effect.

-As shown in the figure, when current is passed through the plasma, a magnetic field forms around the current, and due to the interaction between the current and the magnetic field, a force acts inward.
-Theoretically, if the current is large enough, the pinch effect can prevent the plasma from touching the wall.
-However, experimental results showed that this method was very unstable, and therefore it is hardly being researched now.
+As shown in the figure, when current is passed through the plasma, a magnetic field forms around the current, and the interaction between the current and the magnetic field creates an inward force.
+Theoretically, if the current is large enough, the pinch effect could prevent the plasma from touching the walls.
+However, experimental results showed that this method was highly unstable, and therefore it is rarely studied today.

 Stellarator

 In the early 1950s, astrophysicist Lyman Spitzer at Princeton University invented a new plasma confinement device and named it the stellarator.
-Unlike the toroidal pinch where the magnetic field is created by the current flowing through the plasma itself, in the stellarator, the magnetic field is formed only by external coils.
-The stellarator has the advantage of being able to maintain plasma stably for long periods, and it is still recognized as having sufficient potential value to be actually applied to fusion power plants.
-Research is still actively ongoing.
+Unlike the toroidal pinch where the magnetic field is created by the current flowing through the plasma itself, in a stellarator, the magnetic field is formed solely by external coils.
+Stellarators have the advantage of being able to maintain plasma stably for long periods, and are still considered to have sufficient potential for practical application in fusion power plants.
+Research on stellarators continues actively to this day.

 Tokamak (toroidalnaya karmera magnitnaya katushka)

 By the 1960s, fusion research had entered a period of stagnation.
-Around this time, the Kurchatov Institute in Moscow first devised the tokamak, finding a breakthrough.
-When the results of the tokamak were presented at an academic conference in 1968, most countries shifted their research direction towards tokamaks, and it has become the most promising magnetic confinement method currently.
-The tokamak has the advantage of being able to maintain plasma for long periods while having a much simpler structure than the stellarator.
+It was during this time that the Kurchatov Institute in Moscow first devised the tokamak, providing a breakthrough.
+When the results of the tokamak were presented at a scientific conference in 1968, most countries shifted their research direction towards tokamaks, making it the most promising magnetic confinement method today.
+Tokamaks have the advantage of being able to maintain plasma for long periods while having a much simpler structure than stellarators.

 Large Tokamak Devices and the ITER Project

-Since the 1970s, large-scale tokamak devices have been built to get closer to actual fusion power generation.
+Since the 1970s, large-scale tokamak devices have been constructed to move closer to actual fusion power generation.
 Notable examples include the European Union’s JET, Princeton’s TFTR in the United States, and Japan’s JT-60U.
-By consistently conducting research to increase output in these large tokamaks based on data obtained from small-scale experimental devices, they have almost reached the break-even point.
-Currently, to make a final check on the possibility of fusion power, China, the European Union, India, Japan, Korea, Russia, and the United States are cooperating on the ITER project, humanity’s largest international joint project.
+By consistently conducting research to increase output in these large tokamaks based on data obtained from small-scale experimental devices, they have nearly reached the break-even point.
+Currently, to make a final assessment of the feasibility of fusion power, China, the European Union, India, Japan, Korea, Russia, and the United States are collaborating on the ITER project, humanity’s largest international joint project.

 References